 Each year a key goal in our charter is to be prepared for the annual doubling of the roll.
 This year the preparation has been hampered by the teacher shortage, especially in Auckland.
-In past years we have always had a strong field of applicants for any job, anywhere in the school, but in the second half of 2018, this was not the case in Auckland where we have struggled to find staff to meet the growing roll numbers.
+In past years we have always had a strong field of applicants for any job, anywhere in the school, but in the second half of 2018, this was not the case in Auckland where we have struck school, but in the second half of 2018, this was not the case in Auckland where we have struggled to find staff to meet the growing roll numbers.